dionyziz/endofcodes/SPECIFICATION.md

 Steps 4 and 5 ensure that the map is in consistent condition after the resolution phase is completed.
 The proof of correctness from resolution follows directly from the inductive assumption that round T is consistent, and step 4a is based on round T locations.
 Clearly the gensis round is consistent.
 Step 3 ensures that dead creatures do not take up any space during the resolution phase.

+The order in which creatures are examined does not matter, as making a creature move or attack only depends on what happened in the previous round, not the upcoming round.
+The fact that all creatures that cause map inconsistencies are moved back to their original location ensures that all creatures are treated equally regardless of order.

 ## Conclusion

-After the resolution phase is completed, the game is checked for winning conditions.
+After the resolution phase is completed, the game is checked for **winning conditions**.
 If only creatures owned by a particular user are alive on the map, the particular user is pronounced the winner.

 It is possible that noone is the winner of a particular game.
 This can happen if all creatures remaining in the last round are killed simultaneously.

+At this point, the ranking within the game is determined as follows: The player ranking last in the particular game is the player whose last alive creature died first.
+The player ranking first is the player whose last alive creature died last.
+Intermediate rankings are taken by players whose last alive creature died at an intermediate round.
+It is possible that two players are ranked the same in a game if their last creature died in the same round.

+A player is deemed **alive** during a round if at least one of their creatures is alive at that round; otherwise the player is **dead** during a particular round.
+As creatures cannot be revived, players cannot be revived.
+We will say that a player **dies** during the first round in which he is dead.

+The ranking number of each player is the number of alive players during the round he died.
+The exception is the winner; if we have a winner, the winner is ranked #1; if we have a draw, all players that died in the last round are all ranked #1.

 # Bot API